 One man who will have to dig in and fight for the highway bill is our new Secretary of Transportation, Anthony Foxx, former mayor of Charlotte.
 In July, Foxx was sworn in as the 17th Secretary of Transportation replacing former Illinois Congressman Ray LaHood — one of a handful of Republicans who served in the Obama administration.
 I’ll be meeting Foxx at a transportation summit sponsored by Volvo in a few weeks in Washington D.C.
 If anything interesting happens, I’ll be sure to report on it in the next issue.

-For the last few years, Asphalt Contractor has featured its State of the Industry report in its December issue.
-This year, we again asked industry experts to look into their crystal balls and try to predict what 2014 is going to bring for our industry.
+For the last few years, Asphalt Contractor has featured its State of the Industry report in the December issue.
+We asked industry experts to look into their crystal balls and try to predict what 2014 is going to bring for the asphalt industry.

 Of course, the next highway bill will be the big discussion for 2014, and how to fund it will be an even bigger conversation.
 Many of our experts represent industry associations that have been working on MAP-21’s predecessor since the day after MAP-21 was signed into law.

-One area of concern for the next year mentioned by our experts is the current Highway Trust Fund (HTF) revenue projections and the fact that there will not be enough funding for the Federal Highway Administration to reimburse states for new highway projects beginning in fiscal year 2015.
+One area of concern for these associations is the current Highway Trust Fund (HTF) revenue projections and the fact that there will not be enough funding for the Federal Highway Administration to reimburse states for new highway projects beginning in fiscal year 2015.